 “Being thoughtful about engaging with native cultures and injecting your money back into the local economies is one way we can all have a more positive impact on the places we visit,” Metcalf said.
 “The film illustrates how important it is that we pay attention now, learn from past experiences and work to preserve these cultures and natural habitats for future generations – especially as more and more people look to travel.”

 Education and lack of other options will force more responsible tourism on the part of operators and local organizations.
 Certainly travelers can do their part.
 Loeckler equated the shifting attitudes of tourism to the public’s increased awareness of natural and organic foods in the agricultural supply chain.
 “The truth is, it’s expensive to be thoughtful,” he said, “so this race to the bottom on price leads to a live-for-today philosophy.”

 As destinations and operators make changes in what they allow and what they offer, travelers will continue to see the best of an area while having the opportunity to bring out the best of themselves in the process.

-An avid traveler (she's visited more than 30 countries and all seven continents), Christel has over 15 years in the travel industry.
+An avid and curious explorer at home and away, Christel has over 15 years in the travel and service industry.